newaetech/chipwhisperer-husky-fpga/README.md

 inconsequential missing IP modules (e.g. ILAs) and the the last three `dbg_hub` commands.

+The SAD module is by far the largest.
+If you are short on LUTs, you can reduce its size by adjusting its `pREF_SAMPLES` and/or `pSAD_COUNTER_WIDTH` instantiation parameters.
+The only (known) limitation is that `pREF_SAMPLES` must be even.
+Conversely if you wish to increase these parameters, be aware that the resulting size increase will make timing closure more difficult; it can also drive up power consumption to the point where the current draw might be too great at higher clock frequencies (this would typically result in `scope.XADC` VCC alarms and/or Husky dying and requiring a hard power cycle).

 # Testing

 CW-Husky is tested in two ways: